scottgriv/River-Charts/README.md

 **River Charts** is a `Python`, `Django`, `Plotly`, and `Pandas` web application that visualizes river data for a specific river/site/location.
 - The line graph is driven by data pulled using an `API` from the [United States Geological Survey (USGS)](https://www.usgs.gov/).
+    - The data is captured by the USGS using a [gage height](#gage-height) sensor every 15 minutes.
 - The data is updated with the most recent river height data every time the application is loaded.
-- The data is captured by the USGS using a [gage height](#gage-height) sensor every 15 minutes.
+    - Please be patient, the loading time of the application is around 60+ seconds (depending on your internet connection), due to the large `API` `JSON` response and the amount of data being processed from the USGS.
+        - As a future enhancement (or if you want to fork/develop it), I'd like to cache the data on the server, or store it in a database with a scheduled data refresh.
+        - I'd also like to investigate using Websockets for real time updates.
+        - This will allow the removal of the loading/skeleton screen for the initial load/wait time due to the API request that is sent out during every page visit/load.
 - I recommend using the application on a desktop since the chart is interactive has a wider view, but it can be used on a mobile device as well.
-- Please be patient, the loading time of the application is around 60+ seconds (depending on your internet connection), due to the large `API` `JSON` response and the amount of data being processed from the USGS.
 - Visit the application [here](https://www.rivercharts.app).

 <div align="center">